Skip to main content

 43 species fit a 60L minimum and stay under 10cm adult, with no predatory flag set.

 The instinct in a small tank is to add variety.
-The right move is the opposite.
-Pick one species you genuinely want to watch, stock its proper group, and let the empty look settle on you for a few weeks before deciding whether to add a single second species.
+Do the opposite: pick one species you want to watch, stock its proper group, and live with the empty look for a few weeks before a second species.
 Most failed nano tanks are stocked the wrong way, not too small for what is in them.

 Fish on this list